If you feel that dragging a passenger off a plane is an acceptable solution to getting airline personnel onto an overbooked flight, stop reading now.

 Once product work begins on a new or existing product, it’s important to build a product launch roadmap.
 This gives the team a common way to communicate their progress and manage changes in their work together.
 Give the team guidance on which levers to wield when making decisions – for example, if the team’s overall goal is to manage to a time to market play, they should be given the latitude to adjust the project’s scope and budget accordingly.

 4. Provide the environment and the tools to “play nice”

 “It’s just business, it’s not personal.”
-A product team’s culture is personal – everyone contributes to it whether they think about it or not.
+A product software team’s culture is personal – everyone contributes to it whether they think about it or not.
 However, unless your team is going to be together for longer than a month or two, there’s a tradeoff between getting work done and course correcting for how it gets done.
 Assume that everyone is going to work well together.
 Put processes and tools in places such as daily standups/scrums, online presence, text messaging and easy access to project artifacts that encourage collaboration.

 5. Trust but verify

-Give the team a problem to solve right away.
+Give the software development team a problem to solve right away.
 One of the fastest ways to determine if your team is going to have difficulties due to conflicting work cultures is to give them a problem to solve in a short period of time and see what happens.
 This will help you quickly determine what you need to adjust to enable the team to work effectively together.